 This module provides individual tutor support and online tutorials.
 Although not compulsory, attendance at tutorials will help you consolidate your learning.
 Dedicated tutors will support your work on the practical engineering activities via online forums.
 Attendance at the online project school is compulsory.

 Working with others

-You will be required to work with other students while participating in the online project school, which involves working in a small team, under the guidance of experienced tutors, carrying out laboratory and field work and solving problems.
+You’ll be required to work with other students while participating in the online project school, which involves working in a small online team, under the guidance of experienced tutors, carrying out practical engineering work and solving problems.
 You will develop these skills through interactive learning activities and this is assessed through part of the End-of-Module Assessment (EMA).

 Diagrams and other visual content

 The study materials contain some diagrams, graphs and photographs.
 Reading, interpreting and producing examples of these is an important part of the study of this module and is assessed.
 Figure descriptions are provided for all figures.